Retail Giant Walmart Ranks First in List of Brands Most Likely to be Imitated in Phishing Attempts in Q1 2023

-/EIN News/ -- SAN CARLOS, Calif., April 18, 2023 (GLOBE NEWSWIRE) -- Check Point Research (CPR), the Threat Intelligence arm of Check Point® Software Technologies Ltd. (NASDAQ: CHKP) and a leading provider of cyber security solutions globally, has published its Brand Phishing Report for Q1 2023.
-The report highlights the brands that were most frequently imitated by cybercriminals in their attempts to steal individuals’ personal information or payment credentials during January, February and March 2023.
+SAN CARLOS, Calif., April 18, 2023 (GLOBE NEWSWIRE) -- Check Point Research (CPR), the Threat Intelligence arm of Check Point® Software Technologies Ltd. CHKP and a leading provider of cyber security solutions globally, has published its Brand Phishing Report for Q1 2023.
+The report highlights the brands that were most frequently imitated by cybercriminals in their attempts to steal individuals' personal information or payment credentials during January, February and March 2023.

 Multinational retail giant Walmart topped the ranking last quarter, accounting for 16% of all attempts and climbing from 13th place in Q4 2022.
 This is due to a significant phishing campaign urging victims to click on a malicious survey link, relating to ‘the supply system collapse'.
 Meanwhile, DHL held onto second place, appearing in 13% of phishing events, closely followed by Microsoft with 12% during the quarter.
 Overall, the technology sector was the most imitated industry, followed by shipping and retail.